-This is a response to This Post which eventually ballooned into a full list.
+This is a response to This Post which eventually ballooned into a full article.

 Does it matter how a cat is skinned as long as it does get skinned?

 In certain circles, content the is certainly King.
 But not always.